Pathways of Thoughts: Multi-Directional Thinking for Long-form Personalized Question Answering

 \subsubsection{\textbf{Set of States ($S$):}}

-The state of the system is defined as the concatenation of the inputs, outputs, and decisions of the model into a sequence of tokens using a predefined prompt format.
+The state is defined as the concatenation of the inputs, outputs, and decisions of the model into a sequence of tokens using a predefined prompt format.
 This representation captures the full context of the system like a conversation.
-The initial state of the system consists of the user’s question \( x_u \), the personalized context \( P_u \) about user \( u \), and a set of instructions specifying the actions and the model’s expected behavior for each action, as shown in Figure~\ref{fig:init-prompt} in Appendix~\ref{app:imp-details}.
+The initial state of the system consists of the user’s question \( x_u \), the user profile \( P_u \), and a set of instructions specifying the actions and the model’s expected behavior for each action, as shown in Figure~\ref{fig:init-prompt}.
 Given this setup, the set of all possible states corresponds to the set of all textual sequences that this initial prompt is their prefix.
 As a result, the state space forms an uncountable discrete set.